geobreed/zettelnotes/resource/Planet Money/2008/09/p(080918) Ralph Reed Lands on Planet Money.md

 				- so there's many people investor - not homeowner, who buys pre-construction homes, lots condos and flipping them, turning it into gold rush.
 				- wealth fleeing into the real estate sector
 			- and the effect seen in this crisis
-	- in democrat economist and republican economist they almost all have the same interest and agreement on economic issues, perhaps 98% of them. but why in political process
+	- in democrat economist and republican economist they almost all have the same interest and agreement on economic issues, perhaps 98% of them. but why in political process it looks like the two parties doesn't see eye to eye
+		- you

 ----